Mc-Zen/tidy/src/helping.typ

 ///        in the help box.
 It is recommended to leave this at the `help` style which is
 ///        particularly designed for this purpose.
 Please post an issue if you have problems
 ///        or suggestions regarding this style.
-/// - package-name (string): The name of the package.
+/// - package-name (str): The name of the package.
 This is required to give helpful
 ///   error messages when a symbol cannot be found.
 /// - onerror (function): What to do with errors.
 By default, an assertion is failed (the document panics).
 #let generate-help(